rancher/docs/content/rancher/v2.x/en/logging/v2.5/_index.md

 We should now see our configured index with logs in it.

-What if we have an application team who only wants logs from a specific namespaces sent to a splunk server?
-For this case can use namespaced outputs and flows.
+**Output to Splunk:** What if we have an application team who only wants logs from a specific namespaces sent to a `splunk` server?
+For this case, we can use namespaced outputs and flows.

-Before we start lets set up a scenario.
+Before we start, let's set up that team's application: `coolapp`.

 ```yaml
 apiVersion: v1